How to Save 500 Calories a DayArticle posted in: Diet & Nutrition

 2. Have Fruit, Not Juice

 Fiber, antioxidants, vitamins and minerals are just some of the nutrients found in whole fruit.
 So you would think that fruit juices—especially ones that say 100% natural or 100% juice—would contain all of those precious components.
 Unfortunately not.
 Consider this: According to Consumer Reports, a cup of orange juice has 112 calories and 21 grams of sugar.
 A medium-sized orange has just 65 calories, 12 grams of sugars and three grams of fiber.
 While sugars in juice are naturally derived, the problem is that juice lacks the fiber of whole fruit, which helps your body absorb juice sugars more rapidly.
+We also recommend choosing lower sugar fruits, such as berries, if you’re following South Beach Diet.
+These count towards your daily Extras.

 3. Eat Peanut Butter, Not Chocolate